Eoalulavis: Characteristics

 One of the most unusual features of this genus lies in the shape of its bony sternum (breastplate).
 While most early birds had wide sternums, Eoalulavis had a very thin one, with an expanded front end tapering to a point as well as a rear tip with outward-pointing extensions.
 This form has been described as "spear-shaped" or "fish-shaped" by some.

 The morphology of the forelimb in Eoalulavis is remarkably primitive compared with that of other genera of enantiornithean birds.
 The alular and major digits both bear a large ungual phalanx and the minor one bears two phalanx.
 Also the alular digit extends until the distal end of the major metacarpal, which is considered a primitive trait within the clade Enantiornithes.

 At the time of its discovery, it was the earliest bird known to possess an alula, a batch of feathers on the alular (first) digit that in modern birds can be separately moved to improve stability at low flight speeds.
-Later, more enantiornithean specimens were discovered with alula and this fact has consequently strengthen the hypothesis that these animals were able to develop a highly complex and active flight.
+Later, more enantiornithean specimens were discovered with alula and this fact has consequently strengthened the hypothesis that these animals were able to develop a highly complex and active flight.
 The wide presence of this trait in both Enantiornithes and Ornithuromorpha, the clade which comprises modern birds along with their fossil counterparts, suggest that the development of the alula, and the flight capabilities that it implies, occur early in the avian evolution, presumably in the base of Ornithothoraces.